neil-toscano/test-repo/README.md

 # Git & GitHub - The full Course

-A fast-paced course for getting up to speed with Git and Github
+A fast-paced course for getting up to speed with Git and GitHub